-Legal Terms What this section calls a "fast complaint" is also called an "expedited grievance." ---------------- ---
+Legal Terms ----------------

 Step 2: We look into your complaint and give you our answer.

 • If possible, we will answer you right away.
 If you call us with a complaint, we may be able to give you an answer on the same phone call.
 If your health condition requires us to answer quickly, we will do that.